sangeethg944/tweets_to_DB/README.md

   - Visualize the data with tableau

 ### Personal comment
-This task is an uncompleted one and the work is still in progress.
+This task is still in progress.